-A Rundown of the Down-Ballot Results with Clean Energy Implications
+A Rundown of the Down-Ballot Results With Clean Energy Implications

 Approval of a ballot measure in Nevada plus consistent bipartisan support for clean energy means some action is still possible.
 And former vice president Joe Biden's presidential win provides clean energy advocates some support at the national level.
 But state government focus on pandemic relief, plus split or Republican control in many states, mean any legislation is likely to be more limited in scope than if Democrats held power.

-State Legislatures
+State legislatures

 Minnesota